-Second, as demonstrated by the Carrington case and the Commissioner's Guidance, there is also state law risk for creditors and servicers (and not only in Maryland).
+Second, as demonstrated by the Carrington case and the Maryland Commissioner's advisory, there is also state law risk for creditors and servicers (not only in Maryland).
 Many states, like Maryland, have "mini-FDCPA" laws that regulate the collection practices of creditors, servicers, or both (that are not otherwise "debt collectors" under the FDCPA).
 Some states expressly incorporate the federal FDCPA into their statute (e.g., Maryland and California), while other states have laws that mimic (either exactly or closely) the federal FDCPA's prohibition on imposing fees not expressly authorized in the credit agreement or state law.
-In these states, there is a risk that a court or regulator will take the same position as the Fourth Circuit, Bureau, and Commissioner have taken with respect to convenience fees.
-Even in states without an express statutory provision that either incorporates the federal FDCPA and applies it to creditors and servicers, or a provision that mimics 15 U.S.C. § 1692f(1), there is still some risk that a state regulator could take the position that it is an unfair, deceptive, abusive, or unconscionable act or practice (under the state's unfair trade practices law or "mini-FTC Act") for creditors and servicers to charge convenience fees when the contract and applicable law do not expressly authorize such fees.
+In these states, there is a risk that a court or regulator will take the same position as the Fourth Circuit, the CFPB, and the Maryland Commissioner have taken with respect to convenience fees.
+Even in states without an express statutory provision that either incorporates the federal FDCPA's prohibition on collecting an amount that is not expressly authorized by the agreement creating the debt or permitted by law, there is still some risk that a state regulator could take the position that it is an unfair, deceptive, abusive, or unconscionable act or practice (under the state's unfair trade practices law or "mini-FTC Act") for creditors and servicers to charge convenience fees when the contract and applicable law do not expressly authorize such fees.

 Creditors and servicers have a few options to mitigate their risk.
 Creditors and servicers ought to first review the credit agreements they hold or are servicing to determine whether the agreements expressly authorize convenience fees.
-And, creditors and servicers ought to review state law to determine whether state law expressly authorizes convenience fees (or expressly prohibits convenience fees).
-If a creditor or servicer finds that convenience fees are not expressly permitted by the contract or applicable law, the creditor or servicer probably should to stop charging the fees.
+Creditors and servicers also ought to review state law to determine whether state law expressly authorizes convenience fees (or expressly prohibits convenience fees).
+If a creditor or servicer finds that convenience fees are not expressly permitted by the contract or applicable law, the creditor or servicer probably ought to stop charging the fees.
 Finally, creditors should consider (if state law does not otherwise prohibit convenience fees) expressly contracting for convenience fees in future credit agreements.
 It is important to note that it would likely be inappropriate to modify existing credit agreements for the sole purpose of contracting for convenience fees (the Commissioner made clear that this would be inappropriate in Maryland).

 In summary, with the rise in alternate payment methods, convenience fees have become ubiquitous as a way to cover the payee's cost of using payment processors.
 However, the credit industry must now reckon with the possibility that the collection (or receipt from a third party) of these fees may create legal risk under state and federal law.
-Creditors, servicers, and debt collectors may also need to consider taking remedial steps to correct any past collection of convenience fees (particularly in Maryland), as well as proactive measures to ensure that the future collection of convenience fees complies with the Bureau's, Fourth Circuit's, and Commissioner's interpretation of the FDCPA.
+Creditors, servicers, and debt collectors may also need to consider taking remedial steps to correct any improper collection of convenience fees in the past (particularly in Maryland) as well as proactive measures to ensure that the collection of convenience fees in the future complies with the CFPB's, Fourth Circuit's, and Maryland Commissioner's interpretation of the FDCPA.